This 16-day guided safari offers you the best of Namibia and Botswana ending in Victoria Falls in Zimbabwe. Three countries in one.

-After breakfast and a 4 to 5 hour drive you will be congratulating yourself on a tour well-chosen when you arrive in Sossusvlei.
-And this is just the beginning and there is so much more to come...
+After breakfast and a 4 to 5 hour drive you will arrive in Sossusvlei.
+This is just the beginning and there is so much more to come...

 On the way: Frequent photo stops as you traverse scenic passes and plains through the world's oldest desert.
 Your guide knows the best places to stretch your legs and take in the incredible views.
 Feel free to ask questions and allow your guide to share with you the wonder of the Namibia beyond what meets the eye.

 When you're there: Arrive and check in.
 Then there's time for the swimming pool and a cool drink.
 There are loads of things to do here and your guide will fill you in on the schedule and possibilities so you can decide in which order you wish to do them.
 There are walking trails; afternoon nature drives; visits to fossilised dunes; and of course Sossusvlei and Sesriem Canyon.

 The first morning on your full day here will be an early one to get the best light at the Sossusvlei dunes.
 It's about an hour's drive into the protected area of the park; spend the morning exploring the towering and endless sand dunes and the dry pans.
 Make sure you have enough space on your camera and that the battery is charged.
 You'll want to take loads of pictures in an effort to capture the beauty of this incredible place.

 Desert Quiver Camp

-On the way: Stop in Solitaire.
-If you blink you'll miss it.
-Don't worry though your guide will point it out.
-It's really just a small settlement that is made up of a service station, hotel and a small shop.
+On the way: Stop in Solitaire, a small settlement that is made up of a service station, hotel, small shop and a bakery.
 Try the fresh baked goods.
 You're on holiday and eating is a part of it.
 Go for the famous apple strüdel.
 If you're still thinking about whether you should or not.
 We'll remind you that you just climbed some of the world's highest dunes.
 If you didn't, just eat it anyway.
 You'll thank us for the tip.

 Take a picture at the Tropic of Capricorn.
 Through some scenic passes and then the landscape flattens out to the gravel plains.
-The moonscapes support the crazy welwitscha plant, which you can include and go see if your guide takes you on a detour to see them.
+The moonscapes support the crazy welwitscha plant, which you can include and go see if your guide takes you on a detour.

 When you're there: Swakopmund is a German-influenced town on the cool Atlantic coast.
 It's where all the Namibians from inland go on holiday so you know it's good.
 Head to Walvis Bay, a South African-influenced harbour town with a natural lagoon.
-Spend two days here exploring the dunes, the lagoon and the historical and cultural attractions of which there are many.
+Spend two days in Swakopmund exploring the dunes, the lagoon (in Walvis Bay) and the historical and cultural attractions of which there are many in both towns.

 Activities and things to do in the area are many and varied.
 City and township tours with your guide.
 Take a stroll on your own through town.
 Muse the many art shops, jewellery stores, museums and galleries.
 Restaurants are plenty and the food is good.
 Choose a spot overlooking the sea.
-Your guide knows which are the best, so let him make recommendations and reservations for you.
+Your guide knows which are the best, so let him make recommendations and your bookings if necessary.

-Explore the coastal desert.
-Head to the dunes - go quad biking or sand boarding.
-Explore the cold Atlantic - go kayaking or on a dolphin boat cruise.
+Explore the coastal desert by heading into the dunes - go quad biking or sand boarding or explore the cold Atlantic - go kayaking or on a dolphin boat cruise.
 You can even do both in one day if you wish.
-Swakopmund is your osyter, as the saying goes.
-Talking about oysters.
-You should definitely eat some.
+Swakopmund is your osyter, as the saying goes and talking about oysters, you should definitely eat some.
 They're good.
 Real good in these parts.